eight04/vpip/docs/commands.rst

   vpip link

 Link console scripts installed in the local venv to the global Scripts folder so they can be invoked without activating the venv.
+See :func:`vpip.venv.get_global_script_folders`

 This command checks the ``console_scripts`` in ``setup.cfg`` to decide which commands should be linked.